flying eagle small cent

 • Obverse: Shield design

-• Why it ended: Falling demand and increasing preference for base-metal coins
+• Why it ended: Falling demand and preference for base-metal coins

 🟦 Three-Cent Coin (1851–1889)

-Made in two distinct types: silver and nickel.
+Issued in two distinct versions: silver and nickel.

-• Why it ended: Postage rates changed and the coin became obsolete
+• Why it ended: Postage rates changed, making the coin obsolete